xamebax/cake-randomizer/README.md

 cake-randomizer
 ===============

-I am here to take your baking to the next level
+I am here to take your baking to the next level.

+Not finished.

+Download, run `bundle install`, run `ruby app.rb`.